Far East Fleet: Flag Officer, Malayan Area

 As the Malayan Emergency developed, the Flag Officer, Malayan Area's title changed as his areas of responsibility increased.

 Commodore, Amphibious Forces, Far East Fleet

 Commodore, Amphibious Forces, Far East (COMAFFEF) was based at HMNB Singapore from May 1965 to March 1971.

-The Navy established the Amphibious Warfare Squadron in March 1961, which was responsible to the Senior Naval Officer, Persian Gulf until August 1962.
+The Amphibious Warfare Squadron was established in March 1961, which was responsible to the Senior Naval Officer, Persian Gulf until August 1962.
 It then was reassigned to Flag Officer, Middle East, until April 1965.
 The squadron was then transferred to the Far East where it was renamed Amphibious Forces under the new Commodore, Amphibious Forces, Far East Fleet in May 1965.
 The post was discontinued in March 1971.